ZainRizvi/ZainRizvi.github.io/_drafts/so-you-want-to-deep-work.md

 title: So you want to do Deep Work?
 excerpt: 'In this information era where all mechanical tasks are being automated, in order to be successful you need to be able to do what machines cannot: be creative.
-And creativity is something you get on demand through Deep Work'
+And creativity is something you generate on demand through Deep Work'
 tags:
 - Deep Work
 - Psychology